-\citet{lipton_mythos_2018} and \citet{esposito_transparency_2022} discuss the difference between transparency and explanations based on the focus of interpretability techniques.
-Studies that aim to build white-boxes are either inherently interpretable \cite{rudin_stop_2019} or utilizing domain-specific decision making processes \cite{zhong_legal_2018, luo_prototype-based_2023, hu_ella_2024}.
-Furthermore, \citet{esposito_transparency_2022} argues decisions must be explained rather than the internal processes of the machines.
-Researches explain the black-box models' decisions by using the post-hoc applications \cite{chrysostomou_flexible_2021, brinner_model_2023} to extract significant information from the input. \citet{sundararajan_axiomatic_2017} use gradients of the prediction with respect to input, while \citet{jain_learning_2020} use attention weights to extract rationales. \citet{chrysostomou_flexible_2021} argue that the techniques to score token-level significance for rationale extraction must be chosen flexibly.
-However, their method extracts only a single rationale per text, which is unsuitable for longer legal documents with multiple rationales.
+\citet{lipton_mythos_2018} and \citet{esposito_transparency_2022} discuss the distinction between transparency and explanations based on the focus of interpretability techniques.
+Studies that aim to build white-box models are either inherently interpretable \cite{rudin_stop_2019} or utilize domain-specific decision-making processes \cite{zhong_legal_2018, luo_prototype-based_2023, hu_ella_2024}.
+Furthermore, \citet{esposito_transparency_2022} argues that decisions, rather than the internal processes of machines, must be explained.
+Researchers explain the decisions of black-box models using post-hoc methods \cite{chrysostomou_flexible_2021, brinner_model_2023} to extract meaningful information from the inputs.
+For instance, \citet{sundararajan_axiomatic_2017} use gradients of the prediction with respect to the input, while \citet{jain_learning_2020} use attention weights to extract rationales. \citet{chrysostomou_flexible_2021} argue that the techniques for scoring token-level significance for rationale extraction must be chosen flexibly.
+However, their method extracts only a single rationale per text, which is unsuitable for longer legal documents that may contain multiple rationales.

-\citet{chalkidis_paragraph-level_2021} propose an optimization technique to extract paragraph level rationales from ECtHR decisions \cite{chalkidis_neural_2019}. \citet{brinner_model_2023} propose a similar approach to extract rationales by an input mask optimization technique to satisfy sufficiency, comprehensiveness and compactness constraints \cite{yu_rethinking_2019}.

-Another challenge in the interpretability applications, is evaluation of those techniques. \citet{mohseni_multidisciplinary_2021} provide a ``catalog'' and a guideline for evaluating XAI techniques.
-The work demonstrates that there is not a single and solid evaluation method to be applied to all techniques, which creates an ambiguity that is also argued by \citet{jacovi_towards_2020} in the aspect of faithfulness evaluation.
-According to \citet{jacovi_towards_2020}, defining interpretation in ad-hoc manner fails to distinguish evaluation of faithfulness, plausibility and readability.
+\citet{chalkidis_paragraph-level_2021} propose an optimization technique to extract paragraph-level rationales from ECtHR decisions. \citet{brinner_model_2023} propose a similar approach that optimizes an input mask to extract rationales satisfying sufficiency, comprehensiveness, and compactness constraints \cite{yu_rethinking_2019}.
+Another challenge in interpretability applications is evaluation of such techniques. \citet{mohseni_multidisciplinary_2021} provide a ``catalogue'' and a guideline for evaluating XAI techniques.
+The work demonstrates that there is no single, solid evaluation method applicable to all techniques, which creates ambiguity, as argued by \citet{jacovi_towards_2020} in the context of faithfulness evaluation.
+According to \citet{jacovi_towards_2020}, defining interpretation in an ad hoc manner fails to distinguish between the evaluation of faithfulness, plausibility, and readability.